AG: Ex-parole board chair violated law; too late for charges

 Republican Senate Minority Leader Tommy Norment called on Bennett to “immediately” resign “to avoid legislative action.”

-Because Virginia lawmakers abolished discretionary parole in the 1990s, only a very limited pool of inmates are eligible for consideration by the five-member board.
+Because Virginia lawmakers abolished discretionary parole in the 1990s, only a very limited pool of inmates are eligible for consideration by the board.
 Most either committed their crimes before then or are older than 60 and meet certain conditions making them eligible for geriatric release.